adwaitratnaparkhi/ppa_transformer/README.md

 # Introduction

-This repository contains scripts to create transformer-based deep learning models for the prepositional phrase attachment problem.
+This repository contains scripts to create transformer-based deep learning models for the prepositional phrase attachment problem, as described in:

+Adwait Ratnaparkhi and Atul Kumar.
+(2021).
+Resolving Prepositional Phrase Attachment Ambiguities with Contextualized Word Embeddings.
+In Proceedings of
+ICON-2021: 18th International Conference on Natural Language Processing.
+National Institute of Technology, Silchar, India.

 # Building the data